diegoami/DA_ML_Capstone/solutions.md

 ### JUPYTER NOTEBOOKS

-These are the jupyter notebooks
+These are the jupyter notebooks I created while making this project:

+* analysis.ipynb: just to analyse data
+* CNN_First_Iteration.ipynb : First iteration with 8 classes
+* CNN_Second_Iteration.ipynb : Second iteration with 5 classes and some corrections in the data set
+* CNN_Third_Iteration.ipynb : Third iteration with more correction and verification how the model splits videos

 ## RESULTS

 ### IMAGE CLASSIFICATION

 This is the classification report of the final selected model.
-Avg accuracy is 0.98.
-Classes having enough samples get a F1-value of 0.97, while classes not having enough samples have much worse results.
-To get better values on this, we would definitely need more samples.
-Oversampling or working with weight might not give results which are good enough, as the variance between images is too great.

 ### INTERVAL IDENTIFICATION

-However, this is not the only result I was striving for,
+However, this is not the only result I was striving for.
+I wanted to create a tool not just to categorize images, but to split videos in scenes.
+Therefore I created two *intervals predictor* that I could use locally (_predict_intervals_dataloader_ and _predict_intervals_walkdir_, and one that I could use on Sagemaker: _predict_intervals_endpoint_) .

+I chose the next episode in the pla

 ## CONCLUSIONS